Code-Institute-Submissions/kuua/README.md

 - "Contact US" scrolls down to a form to select different reasons to contact in a drop down menu.
 The form offers an intuitive and easy way to get in contact with the gallery.
 - "Location" has a Google Map, which worked well in the devices tested.

+The website provides a complete overview of what the gallery has to offer.

 In all screens tested the website looks exactly in the desired way and responded to an imaginary user/gallery owner trying to achieve different goals in the site.

 There is a display issue identified: on IphoneX Max the website works well portrait but when turned to landscape position the Parallax background images blow out of proportion.